sovy-app/amazon-ses-sync-action/README.md

 ### `token`

-**Required** A Sovy Github Synch Token generated inside the https://sovy.app dashboard.
+**Required** A Sovy Github Sync Token generated inside the https://sovy.app dashboard.

 ## How to prepare your repo